ocoffey/csc-211-su18/assignments/a05/readme.md

 1. `int palindrome(const char *S, unsigned int n)`.
 Write a function that will return 1 if an input string `S` of length `n >= 0` is a palindrome and 0 otherwise.
 The empty string is a palindrome and a string constituted only by a single character is also a palindrome.

-1. `void safe_string(char *s)`.
+1. `int order(const int *A, unsigned int n)`.
 Write a function that, given a sequence `A` of `n > 1` integers, will return 1 if the input sequence is in strict increasing order, -1 if the sequence is in strict decreasing order, and 0 otherwise.

 1. `void reverse(char *str, unsigned int len)`.
 Write a function that will reverse (in-place) a sequence of characters of length `0 <= len <= 1000`.